-We have audited the internal control over financial reporting of Brown & Brown, Inc. and subsidiaries (the "Company") as of December 31, 2016, based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-As described in Management's Report on Internal Control over Financial Reporting, management excluded from its assessment the internal control over financial reporting at Social Security Advocates for the Disabled, LLC, Morstan General Agency, Inc., and The Insurance House, Inc. (collectively the "2016 Excluded Acquisitions"), which were acquired during 2016 and whose financial statements constitute 3.0% of total assets, 1.5% of revenues, and 0.9% of net income of the consolidated financial statement amounts as of and for the year ended December 31, 2016.
-Accordingly, our audit did not include the internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control over financial control over financial reporting, included in the accompanying Management's Report on Internal Control over financial reporting, included in the accompanying Management's Report on Internal Control over financial reporting.
+We have audited the internal control over financial reporting of Brown & Brown, Inc. and subsidiaries (the "Company") as of December 31, 2015, based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+As described in Management's Report on Internal Control Over Financial Reporting, management excluded from its assessment the internal control over financial reporting at Spain Agency, Inc, Strategic Benefit Advisors, LLC, Bellingham Underwriters, Inc., MBA Insurance Agency of Arizona, Inc. and Smith Insurance, Inc. (collectively the "2015 Excluded Acquisitions"), which were acquired during 2015 and whose financial statements constitute 2.91% of total assets, 1.03% of revenues, and (0.03%) of net income of the consolidated financial statement amounts as of and for the year ended December 31, 2015.
+Accordingly, our audit did not include the internal control over financial reporting of the 2015 Excluded Acquisitions.
+The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control Over Financial Reporting.
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.